Facebook bans extremist leaders including Louis Farrakhan, Alex Jones, Milo Yiannopoulos for being ‘dangerous’

 Facebook said it began to reexamine the figures last year, and some of the activities and posts the company said it had reevaluated took place within the past one or two years.

-It is also banning Paul Nehlen, who described himself as a “pro-White Christian Candidate” when he ran for Congress and was also kicked off the website Breitbart News site last year for racist comments about Meghan Markle and ties to neo-Nazis, and Paul Joseph Watson, a far-right YouTube personality and former editor of Infowars.
+It is also banning Paul Nehlen, who described himself as a “pro-White Christian Candidate” when he ran for Congress and was also kicked off the website Breitbart News site last year for ties to neo-Nazis and racist comments about Meghan Markle, and Paul Joseph Watson, a far-right YouTube personality and an editor of Infowars, according to the Infowars site.

 Some of the figures, such as Nehlen and Loomer, have been banned from Twitter already.

-Note: Correction: Louis Farrakhan is an extremist leader who has espoused anti-Semitic views.
-An earlier version of this story and headline incorrectly included him in a list of far-right leaders.